-The VP of Enrollment Management assists in recruitment and is responsible for the application and admission of new students.
+The Director of Admissions assists in recruitment and is responsible for the application and admission of new students.
 He/she takes the lead in processing application forms and is a voting member of the Admissions Committee.
 The Entrance Requirements for MWS are set forth on page 34 of the Academic Catalog and Entrance Requirements for DWS are set forth on page 30.
 Admission procedures are presented on the same pages.
-These requirements and procedures are also presented on the IWS website (www.iws.edu).
+These requirements and procedures are also presented on the IWS website.

-o Registrar
+Registrar

-The VP of Enrollment Management generates and services reliable academic records for all students and alumni/ae, in keeping with standards set by ABHE and other regulatory bodies.
+The Registrar generates and services reliable academic records for all students and alumni/ae, in keeping with standards set by ABHE, ATS, and other regulatory bodies.
 In addition, he/she assists in evaluating academic credentials for admissions; registers students each term; generates class lists; helps implement academic policies and procedures in concert with the faculty; keeps students informed of their academic progress or lack thereof; issues academic transcripts; and helps to ensure that the academic information in the Academic Catalog is current and accurate.
-The VP of Enrollment Management is the person to contact for information about these matters.
+The Registrar is the person to contact for information about these matters.
 He/she may be contacted in person during the on-campus sessions and at registrar@iws.edu during the rest of the year.